scania/sdos-orchestration-flow-designer/README.md

 ## Support

-If you face any issues, find any bugs or have any questions regarding the application the OFD-SDOS development team is available through mail [sdos@scania.com](mailto:sdos@scania.com)
+If you encounter any issues, find any bugs, or have questions regarding the application, please visit our [Community Page](https://github.com/scania/sdos/discussions) for discussions and support from the OFD-SDOS development team.

-[Community Page](https://github.com/scania/sdos/discussions) is also available for the discussion.